thephilip/vindec-nhtsa/README.md

+# NOTE: breaking changes were introduced while refactoring vindec.
+I am in the process of moving this repo's functionality to the original vindec repo and decoupling this plugin architecture.
+Older versions of vindec (<=2.1.3) should still work.

 # vindec-nhtsa
 A Vindec plugin that returns a vin object with a property called fetch that is a pending Promise that, when settled, fetches the NHTSA data from a vehicle's manufacture year and VIN.